 Gabriel Castro-Andrade

-Gabriel Castro-Andrade is an Ecuadorian and Catracho American from Highland Ave in Orange, NJ.
-He is a Master of Architecture Candidate '25 with a concentration on the relationships between labor and migration within the built environment across the Americas.
-His design work focuses on embodied(ness) both physical and economic in developing the interiors and urban of our envrioment.
-Working across scales as directed by the political economies of absence, construction, and self-recognition.
+Gabriel Castro-Andrade is an Ecuadorian and Catracho American from Highland Ave, Orange, NJ.
+He is a Master of Architecture Candidate '25 with the research focus on relationships between labor and migration across the American built environment.
+His design work focuses on physical and economic embodied(ness) in developing the interiors and urbanity of our spaces.
+Working across those scales as directed by the political economies of labor, construction, and despotism.

-His current research examines the long-term occupational health of construction laborers, considering their trade and material specialty.
-A study founded on the notion that U.S. immigration and labor laws subsidize industry at the expense of laborers' overall well-being.
+His current research examines the long-term occupational health of construction laborers, based on their trade and material specialty.
+A study founded on the notion, that U.S. immigration and labor laws subsidize industry at the expense of laborers' overall well-being.
+A relationship that not only effects the bodies of those who build, but the design assembly of architecture itself.

 Prior to MIT, Gabriel studied at the University of Virginia, earning a B.S. in Pre-Professional Architecture.
 His studies revolved around Architecture and Architectural History, with a specialization in Urban Cybernetics.
-He has worked at firms such as Ennead Architects, New Affiliates, and T.E.N., where he contributed to projects spanning urban design, architecture, interiors, and digital interfaces (UI/UX).
+He has worked for firms such as Ennead Architects, New Affiliates, and T.E.N., where he contributed to projects spanning urban design, architecture, interiors, and digital interfaces (UI/UX).
 In addition to his architectural work, Gabriel has served as a design researcher for the Federal Chambers of Commerce (as related to the CHIPS ACT) and the Smart Environment Lab at UVA.
-He has also taught architectural design to students from the graduate, undergraduate, high schooler, and middle schooler level.
+He has taught architectural design to students across the graduate, undergraduate, high schooler, and middle schooler stages of education.